vmware/terraform-provider-avi/website/docs/r/avi_statediffoperation.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `uuid` -  Unique identifier for statediff entry.
 Field introduced in 21.1.3.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.